Management User Authentication / Authorization Overview

 Your ability to create and delete user accounts, and to change the access levels and passwords of existing user accounts, depends on the global access level of the user account you use.
 The general limitations for each global access levels are as follows:

-• A CLI user account with a global access level of read-only or none can only change the password of its own user account.
+- A CLI user account with a global access level of mesh-manager, read-only, or none can only change the password of its own user account.

 When access level and password changes are made to a CLI user account, they do not affect any active sessions that are using that user account.
 The changes only take effect the next time a user logs in to that CLI user account.